google/google-analytics-utilities/README.md

 4. Check the “Create” box for each row you want to use to make a property.
 5. Click on Google Analytics Utilities > Google Analytics 4 > Easy Property Creation > Create Properties.
 6. The script will attempt to create a new property for each selected row and will also create the various settings (i.e. data streams, audiences, conversion events, etc.) in the columns. **Note: Due to limitations with the API, Google Signals will not be enabled in the newly created properties even if the template properties had Google Signals enabled.**

+### Channel Groups

+#### List

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve channel groups.
+3. Navigate to the “GA4 Channel Groups” sheet.
+4. Click Google Analytics Utilities > Google Analytics 4 > Channel Groups > List.
+5. Channel Groups for the selected properties will be listed in the “GA4 Channel Groups” sheet.

+#### Create

+1. Navigate to “GA4 Channel Groups”.
+2. Enter the following for each channel group you want to create:
+    1. Property ID
+    2. Channel group name
+    3. Description (optional)
+    4. Grouping rule as defined [here](https://developers.google.com/analytics/devguides/config/admin/v1/rest/v1alpha/properties.channelGroups#GroupingRule)
+    5. Check the “Create” box
+3. Click Google Analytics Utilities > Google Analytics 4 > Channel Groups > Modify.
+4. The script will attempt to create new channel groups.

+#### Update

+1. List your channel groups.
+2. Navigate to “GA4 Channel Groups”.
+3. Modify the following for each channel group you want to update:
+    1. Channel Group Name
+    2. Description
+    3. Grouping rule
+    4. Check the “Update” box
+4. Click Google Analytics Utilities > Google Analytics 4 > Channel Groups > Modify.
+5. The script will attempt to update the channel groups.

+#### Delete

+1. List your channel groups.
+2. Navigate to “GA4 Channel Groups”.
+3. Check the “Delete” box for the channel groups you want to delete.
+4. Click Google Analytics Utilities > Google Analytics 4 > Channel Groups > Modify.
+5. The script will attempt to delete the channel groups.

+### Measurement Protocol Secrets

+#### List

+1. List GA4 account summaries.
+2. Select the properties for which you want to list their data streams.
+3. Navigatet to "GA4 Data Stream Selection".
+4. Click Google Analytics Utilities > List Data Stream Selection.
+5. Select the data streams for which you want to list their measurement protocol secrets.
+6. Click Google Analytics Utilities > Google Analytics 4 > Measurement Protocol Secrets > List.
+7. Measurement Protocol Secrets for the selected data streams will be listed in the “GA4 Measurement Protocol Secrets” sheet.

+#### Create

+1. Navigate to “GA4 Measurement Protocol Secrets”.
+2. Enter the following for each channel group you want to create:
+    1. Property ID
+    2. Data Stream ID
+    3. Measurement Protocol Secret Name
+    4. Check the “Create” box
+3. Click Google Analytics Utilities > Google Analytics 4 > Measurement Protocol Secrets > Modify.
+4. The script will attempt to create new measurement protocol secrets.

+#### Update

+1. List your measurement protocol secrets.
+2. Navigate to “GA4 Measurement Protocol Secrets”.
+3. Modify the following for each measurement protocol secret you want to update:
+    1. Measurement Protocol Secret Name
+    2. Check the “Update” box
+4. Click Google Analytics Utilities > Google Analytics 4 > Measurement Protocol Secrets > Modify.
+5. The script will attempt to update the measurement protocol secrets.

+#### Delete

+1. List your measurement protocol secrets.
+2. Navigate to “GA4 Measurement Protocol Secrets”.
+3. Check the “Delete” box for the measurement protocol secrets you want to delete.
+4. Click Google Analytics Utilities > Google Analytics 4 > Measurement Protocol Secrets > Modify.
+5. The script will attempt to delete the measurement protocol secrets.